nansencenter/DAPPER/README.md

-and the Nansen Environmental and Remote Sensing Center (NERSC), in collaboration with the University of Reading, the UK National Centre for Earth Observation (NCEO), and the University of Nevada, Reno.
+and the Nansen Environmental and Remote Sensing Center (NERSC), in collaboration with the University of Reading, the UK National Centre for Earth Observation (NCEO), and the Center for Western Weather and Water Extremes (CW3E).

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable line-length -->